sdockray/scavenge/README.md

 ## Editing configuration files

 In both cases, you'll need to create a JSON configuration file to define the scraping job and the actions to take with the data.
 This documentation is coming, but for now just look at [some examples](./examples)

 ```
 {
   "origin": URL, # the entry point url of the scraper
   "find": selector, # what elements do you want to find?
   "set": variable name, # save the value of the found element innerHTML to a variable
   "variables": { # save multiple variables. relative to the found element
     variable name: selector,
     ...
   },
   "filter": { # filters the data object by one of its properties
+    [variable]: "regexp"
-    "variable": variable name, # one of the variables defined above
+    # variable name, one of the variables defined above, it cannot be an array
-    "regexp": string # a regular expression.
+    # a regular expression.
 If the variable doesn't match the regex that element is tossed
   },
   "next": { # there is a recursive operation starting... next implies a link is about to be followed
     "follow": selector, # the url of the link